prof-rossetti/nyu-info-2335-201905/projects/freestyle/plan.md

 #### User Needs

 Who are the individuals affected by the problem?
 How are they impacted?
 How could their experience be improved?
 What are their needs?
-Please include language like: "[who] needs [what] so that they can [why]".
+Please include language like: **"[who] needs [what] so that they can [why]"**.

+These statements of user needs should focus more on the problem than any potential solutions to the problem (e.g. **"Office workers need a way to get to work quickly and affordably, so they can save time and money to be spent on other more important things"**, NOT: "Office workers need the city to implement a subway system, so they can get to work").

 #### Current State Processes